 How Are Specific Phobias Diagnosed?

-When it comes to the diagnosis of a specific phobia, it typically starts with a physical examination.
-It is mainly to rule out any other underlying medical conditions that can cause similar symptoms.
+When it comes to the diagnosis of a specific phobia, it typically starts with a physical examination to rule out any other underlying medical conditions that can lead to similar symptoms as a specific phobia.

-Treatment for specific phobias will include behavioral therapies and medication.
+Treatment for specific phobias will mainly involve behavioral therapies and medication.

-With exposure therapy, it focuses on changing the fear response to a specific object or condition.
-The client will be gradually exposed to the object or condition of their phobia under safe conditions and will be provided with tools to manage their anxiety.
-For instance, if they fear flying, they might first be asked to think about it, then be exposed to images of an airplane, then be made to simply get into a plane, and then finally fly in a plane for a short distance.
+In exposure therapy, the focus is to change your fear response to a specific object or condition.
+You will be slowly exposed to increasing levels of the object or condition you fear under safe and controlled conditions, during which you will be provided with tools to manage your anxiety and fear responses.
+For instance, if you fear flying, you might first be asked to think about it, then be exposed to images of an airplane, then be made to simply get into a plane, and then finally fly in a plane for a short distance.

-While psychotherapeutic interventions have high success rates in treating specific phobias, medication can also be used to manage the symptoms.
-They help reduce the anxiety and panic reaction to the specific object or conditions.
-Beta-blockers and sedatives are generally used in the treatment of specific phobias.
+While behavioral interventions have high success rates in treating specific phobias, medication management is also provided to reduce and manage the symptoms.
+Medicines reduce anxiety and panic reactions to specific objects or conditions.
+Typically, beta-blockers and sedatives are prescribed in the treatment of specific phobias.

 Frequently Asked Questions